Princess Hwahyeop: Tomb

-Princess Hwahyeop's tomb was discovered in August 2015, in Sampae-dong, Namyangju, Gyonggi-do (京畿道南杨州市三牌洞).
+Princess Hwahyeop's tomb was discovered in August 2015, in Sampae-dong, Namyangju, Gyeonggi Province (京畿道南杨州市三牌洞).
 This was the original burial site of the Princess with her husband Sin Gwang-su.
 In the 1970s, the coffins of the couple was shifted to another burial site in Jingeon-myeon (真乾邑), Namyangju, by their descendants for an unknown reason.
 Therefore, only traces of their coffins were found in this original burial site.

 Characters carved on stone blocks placed on the right-hand side of the tomb were used to identify its occupant.
-The characters read: 有明朝鲜和協翁主之墓寅坐 (The burial of Princess Hwahyeop of the Joseon Dynasty).
+The characters read: 有明朝鲜和協翁主之墓寅坐 (The burial of Princess Hwahyeop of the Joseon dynasty under the Ming Dynasty).
 The second excavation in December 2016 unearthed a memorial stone featuring a eulogy dictated by King Yeongjo, a stone chest containing porcelain jars for cosmetics, a bronze mirror, and a wooden comb.
 The eulogy by King Yeongjo contained a total of 394 characters written on the back, front, and sides of the memorial stone.
 The eulogy details the king's final visit to his ill daughter on the 25th day of the 11th lunar month, 1752, two days before her death.
-It has been remarked that it is rare for a Joseon king to inscribe a stone for a daughter, and has been taken as a sign of King Yeongjo's affection for this particular daughter.
+It has been remarked that it is rare for a Joseon king to inscribe a stone for a daughter, and the act has been taken as a sign of King Yeongjo's affection for this particular daughter.